gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

 ## SimObject::init

-Last step before compilation is to define `init` function.
-Since `InspectorGadget` is a `Responder` object, the convention is to let `peer` ports that they can ask for their address range when they know the ranges are known. `init` is a `virtual` and `public` function from `SimObject`.
+Last step before compilation is to define the `init` function.
+Since `InspectorGadget` is a `Responder` object, the convention is to let `peer` ports know that they can ask for their address range when the ranges become known. `init` is a `virtual` and `public` function from `SimObject`.
 Let's go ahead and declare it to override it.
-To do it add the following declaration to the `public` scope of `InspectorGadget` in `src/bootcamp/inspector-gadget.hh`.
+To do this, add the following declaration to the `public` scope of `InspectorGadget` in `inspector-gadget.hh`.

 ```cpp
 virtual void init() override;
 ```

 To define it, we need to simply call `sendRangeChange` from `cpuSidePort`.
-Add the following code under `namespace gem5` to define `init` in `src/bootcamp/inspector-gadget.cc`
+Add the following code to define `init` in `inspector-gadget.cc`

 ```cpp
 void